 I work across the entire design lifecycle, from facilitating design sprints to collaborating with large teams on product redesigns.
-As a design generalist, I help clients hone their product strategy, identify validation approaches, prototype ideas, and create production-ready design systems.
+A design generalist, I help clients hone their product strategy, identify validation approaches, prototype ideas, and create production-ready design systems.

-With past experience in systems architecture, I am able to work closely with developers to define data models and make designs that anticipate development constraints.
+With past experience in systems architecture, I am able to work closely with developers to define data models and make designs that account for engineering realities.
 And I'm knowledgeable enough in front-end languages to build static content sites and functional prototypes.

 My dream project?
 Redesigning the Library of Congress's photo archive.

-I'm skeptical about process the same way I'm skeptical about ideological thinking: it's often used as a way to avoid thinking, and causes people to ignore context and local nuance.
+I'm skeptical about process for the reasons I'm skeptical about ideology: it quickly hardens into dogma and becomes a way to avoid thinking deeply about context and local nuance.

-That said, I admire two approaches to product work: the Lean Startup methodology, which emphasizes continuous discovery and hypothesis validation, and the Jobs to Be Done framework, which focuses on the needs products meet and activities they support.
+That said, I admire two approaches to product work: the Lean Startup methodology, which emphasizes continuous discovery and experimentation, and the Jobs to Be Done framework, which focuses on the reasons people seek products in the first place.

 Though my actual approach varies from project to project, I nearly always do some version of these three things:

-Recently I've been using Whimsical for diagramming, wireframing, and low-fidelity prototyping, Figma for higher-fidelity prototyping and design production, Principle for animations and transitions, Airtable for design documentation, and Notion for general project documentation.
+Recently I've been using Whimsical for diagramming, wireframing, and low-fidelity prototyping, Figma for high-fidelity prototyping and design production, Airtable for design documentation, and Notion for project management and wikis.